Gardening blog

 before the birds eat any more of them.
 There was still some brambles and bindweed

-that had moved back in since the spring but it wasn't’t so hard to deal with
+that had moved back in since the spring but it was not so hard to deal with it

 this time around.
 The tree still needs heavy pruning as the tall, straight,